-Getty is one of the largest provider of editorial media in Lumen5.
+Getty is one of the largest provider of editorial media worldwide.
 They put it thusly:

 Editorial images include news, sports and entertainment images that show real-world people, places, events and things intended to be used only in connection with events that are newsworthy or of general interest (for example, in a blog, textbook, newspaper or magazine article).